bitfocus/companion-module-eyevinn-intercom/README.md

 ## Using the module

-[Here](https://www.google.com) is a guide on how to use the Intercom and configure the Companion Module.
 There are some predefined configurations (page layouts) available in the "configs" folder in this repo.
 You can easily import them into Bitfocus.

 To use the Eyevinn Open Intercom Module, under the "Connections" tab search for "Eyevinn Intercom" and the press "Add" button.
 You can then specify on what port you wish to expose the Websocket Server that communicates with the Intercom.

-Once you have added the module, to configure your Elgato Streamdeck simply drag and drop preset buttons onto your page under the "Buttons" tab.
+Once you have added the module, to configure your Elgato Stream Deck simply drag and drop preset buttons onto your page under the "Buttons" tab.

 ### Presets

 #### Global Buttons

-- Status - Displays the connection status between the module and the Intercom
+- Status - Displays the connection status between the module and Open Intercom
 - Open Intercom - Opens the intercom website (requires you to configure the URL path in the button)
 - Global Input Mute - Mute/Unmmute all calls

 #### Call 1-8 Buttons

 These buttons allow you to use the controls for a call at a specific index.
 The first call in your list of calls will be Call 1.
-The name of the call line will be displayed on the button once you are connected to the Interom.
+The name of the call line will be displayed on the button once you are connected to Open Intercom.

 - Input Mute - Mute/Unmute microphone
 - Output Mute - Mute/Unmute speaker